 Ear mites in dogs and puppies

-- Ear mites are especially common in puppies.
+- Any dog can catch ear mites but they are most common in puppies.

-If your dog is prone to dirty ears, you will need to clean them from time to time.
-Ask your vet or vet nurse to show you how or watch our video demonstrating how to clean your dog’s ears.
+Your will need to keep an eye out for any returning symptoms and contact your vet if you are concerned.
+If your dog is prone to dirty ears, you may need to clean them from time to time.
+Ask your vet or veterinary nurse to show you how, or check out our video below.
 Never use cotton buds to clean your dog’s ears.

 Home remedies for ear mites

 There are many products on the market that claim to kill ear mites, but those available without a prescription are usually less effective than a licenced product from your vet.
 We recommend seeing your vet if you suspect your dog or puppy has ear mites – they will provide you with an effective treatment and check their ears for any other problems.
 Leaving an ear issue untreated for too long can lead to serious problems.